 It is important to remember that music is a part of God’s creation and was made by Him to delight His creatures and bring them joy and happiness.
 Beautiful music therefore not only stands as a witness to the magnificence of God’s creative powers.
 Music also exists simply for our enjoyment.
 Martin Luther (1483-1546) spoke often of this and notes how joyful music drives Satan away.

-May your life be filled with the joy and wonder of God’s gift of music.© 2022 Martin P. Dicke.
+May your life be filled with the joy and wonder of God’s gift of music and with His mercy and grace.© 2022 Martin P. Dicke.
 All rights reserved.

 Please write to [email protected] for permission to use.